wmwong128/FutureReady_Invoicing/README.md

 ## 📌 Problem and Solution Summary
 ### Pain Point
 The root cause is **ineffective manual invoicing**, which creates payment delays and unclear financial statistics, making decision-making harder.
-Many companies still rely on manual invoicing, leading to
-- Delayed cash flow
+- Delayed cash flow -> Clients delay payments due to manual processes like follow-up.
-- Vague financial oversight (budgeting, burn rate, revenue goals)
+- Vague financial oversight -> Without dashboard, financial data are often based on guesswork.
-- Inefficient manual processes
+- Inefficient manual processes -> Employees spend hours chasing payments, updating spreadsheets, and sending follow-up emails instead of focusing on growth.

 ### Solution (Features)
-By following general invoicing flow, we built an **automated invoicing system** that:
+By following general invoicing flow, we built an **automated invoicing system** that
-- Automates **client creditworthiness check** to reduce credit risk
+- Automates **client creditworthiness check** to reduce credit risk.
-- Automates **email follow-up reminders** with invoice details and payment link to make chasing payments more time-saving
+- Automates **email follow-up reminders** with invoice details and payment link to make chasing payments more time-saving.
-- Embeds **Stripe payment portal** in PDF invoices to ease transaction
+- Embeds **Stripe payment portal** in PDF invoices to ease transaction.
 - Provides **financial tracking dashboards with predictive trends (via AI model) and AI chatbot** to provide clear business financial oversights and enable data-driven decision-making.

 ⚠️ Note: Cash outflow (supplier payments) is not included due to security, complexity and low added value.